-- The first step in making big folds is to give yourself space to calm down and adapt to the new situation.
+- The first step in making big folds is to give yourself time to calm down and adapt to the new situation.

-- The second step is to ask how good your hand is now.
-Has it been demoted to a mere bluff cahtcher?
+- The second step is to ask yourself how good your hand is now – has it been demoted to a mere bluff catcher?

-- The third step is to accept that the chance of being in a great situation is gone and let go of the desire to win a lot of money.
+- The third step is to accept that the great situation is reduced, and let go of the desire to win a lot of money.